ItsFadinG/ItsFadinG.github.io/_posts/2021-08-30-I owe your Request-HTTP-Request-Smuggling-leads-to-Full-Accounts-takeover.md

 ### **Escalating to Full Account takeover**

 Now let's craft our request that will be smuggled to send our malicious one.
-I will [request bin ](https://requestbin.com/)to receive users traffic into my endpoint. the payload shall looks like the following:
+I will use [request bin ](https://requestbin.com/) to poison the response queue and receive users responses into my endpoint.
+The payload will look like the following:
 ‌
 ```
 POST / HTTP/1.1